Finding a blogger or content writer is like looking for a needle in a haystack. I know there are thousands of them. But very few are actually good.

 Since most people use a search engine to find information online, you want to make sure your content gets noticed.

-A strong candidate will know the importance of keywords, meta descriptions, headlines, reputable links, and image alt tags.
+A strong candidate will know the importance of keyword research, meta descriptions, headlines, reputable links, and image alt tags.

 Test Them With A Small Assignment

 Before you hand over the reigns of your entire writing project, test out the experience of working with the writer.

 You can do this by sharing a small writing task or assignment and seeing how they perform.
 For instance, give them a topic to write about in a blog post.

 A short assignment can be a good indicator of a writer’s competence, work ethic and knowledge in your industry.
 Also share specific guidelines to see whether they have the ability to follow instructions provided.